Frequently Asked Questions

 Please see our Partners page.
 We welcome more organisations to join us - so please feel free to contact us here if you wish to participate with other charities in celebrating your clients' talents and creativities in this unique and positive way!

-Since 2017 we began applying for grants to fund some of our projects.
-However we are a social enterprise and the majority of our income comes from the sale of the MyLondon calendar after we have paid the main costs: the printing of the calendar, framing of the exhibition and paying the photographers and calendar vendors.
-Photographers and calendar vendors affected by homelessness have earned more than £150,000 since we started this project.
+From November 2013 until June 2024 we were registered as a Community Interest Company (CIC).
+CICs are companies limited by guarantee, but they are asset-locked.
+From 2017 we began applying for grants to fund some of our projects.
+However as a social enterprise the majority of our income came from the sale of the MyLondon calendar after we have paid the main costs: the printing of the calendar, framing of the exhibition and paying the photographers and calendar vendors.
+Photographers and calendar vendors affected by homelessness have earned more than £300,000 since we started this project.

 So who are the main benefactors of this project?

 Everyone!
-The homeless people (artists) gain self-confidence, pride and fulfilment from having their artworks exhibited and enjoyed by a wider audience.
+The artists and photographers gain self-confidence, pride and fulfilment from having their artworks sold and exhibited and enjoyed by a wider audience.
 The project further helps to disseminate the problems and issues of homelessness for the charities.
-The cafe owners should hopefully gain more custom to their business, and the general public gets to view some amazing artworks for free while enjoying a fresh, tasting cup of coffee.
-And for Café Art, as long as the above equation holds, then our efforts have been worthwhile.

 FAQ about MyLondon